tevino/abool/README.md

 cond.UnSet()               // Set to false
-cond.SetTo(true)           // Set to whatever you want cond.SetToIf(false, true)  // Set to true if it is false, returns false(not set)
+cond.SetTo(true)           // Set to whatever you want cond.SetToIf(false, true)  // Set to true if it is false, returns false(not set) cond.Flip()                // Flip the boolean value, true to false, or false to ture

 // embedding